RytisMark/odin-recipes/README.md

-A simple project as a part of The Odin Project learning path (which teaches web development).
-The purpose of this project is test out my acquired knowledge of HTML so far (HTML basics).
+A simple project called "Odin recipes" as a part of The Odin Project learning path (which teaches web development).
+The purpose of this project is to test out my acquired knowledge of HTML so far (HTML basics).
 You can check out the live project at https://rytismark.github.io/odin-recipes/